leebyron/iterall/README.md

 **Parameters**

--   `obj`  A value which might be implement the Iterable protocol.
+-   `obj`  A value which might implement the Iterable protocol.

 **Examples**